ak4550/python-interview/python-interview.md

 df.to_csv("test.xlsx")
 ```

-#### 24. Create a FastAPI app to identify if give url is valid or not.
+#### 24. Create a FastAPI app to identify if a give website is working or not.
 ```
 from fastapi import FastAPI
 import requests